l30nard0/mif/demos/demo1/readme.txt

     Figure RFC7566-3: An Example of a Home Network and a Network Operator with Multiple PvDs
 <<<<
-Using demo from Figure 1, Client can simulate both PC and Set-Top Box with two applications: one will use PvD1 to reach Internet, while second will use PvD2 for reaching specific Video-on-Demand Service (Figure 2).
+Using network from Figure 1, Client can simulate both PC and Set-Top Box with two applications: one will use PvD1 to reach Internet, while second will use PvD2 for reaching specific Video-on-Demand Service (Figure 2).